RaptorRepack/RepackToolkit/Readme.md

 • Toolkit Pro version coming added all new features, improvements and more stability full toolkit supports, This toolkit added new design user interface.

-• Toolkit normal version coming some features changes or improvements supports, This toolkit user interface old design.
+• Toolkit normal version coming some features changes or improvements supports, This toolkit comes user interface old design.

 Toolkit Information
 -----------------------------------------------